aweymo/base/index.md

     </li>
     <li>
         <a href="https://aweymo-ui.github.io/aerial_timelapse/" target="_blank" rel="noopener noreferrer">Aerial Time Lapse Tools Survey</a>
         <span class="description">Survey of five platforms that researchers can use to generate aerial time lapse visualizations, highlighting their unique strengths, weaknesses and the technical skills required for each.
-Created for the 25th annual University of Idaho GIS Day Short Talk series, <i>Fall, 2024</i>.</span>
+Created for the 25th annual University of Idaho GIS Day Short Talk series. <i>Fall, 2024</i>.</span>
     </li>
     <li>
         <a href="https://aweymo-ui.github.io/python_obsidian" target="_blank" rel="noopener noreferrer">Using Python Tools and Obsidian to Connect and Visualize Research</a>
-        <span class="description">Presentation on using custom Python tools to correct optical character recognition layers and extract annotations from digitized text and contextualizing these notes with Obsidian detailed tagging methods to enrich scholarly research, <i>Fall, 2024</i>.</span>
+        <span class="description">Presentation on using custom Python tools to correct optical character recognition layers and extract annotations from digitized text and contextualizing these notes with Obsidian detailed tagging methods to enrich scholarly research. <i>Fall, 2024</i>.</span>
     </li>
     <li>
         <a href="https://aweymo-ui.github.io/distant_seven" target="_blank" rel="noopener noreferrer">Distant Listening, Seven Minute Scholarship Presentation</a>
-        <span class="description">Presentation on text mining oral history collections created for the Seven Minute Scholarship segment of the 2024 Loyola Marymount University Digital Commons conference, <i>Fall, 2024</i>.</span>
+        <span class="description">Presentation on text mining oral history collections created for the Seven Minute Scholarship segment of the 2024 Loyola Marymount University Digital Commons conference. <i>Fall, 2024</i>.</span>
     </li>
     <li>
         <a href="https://aweymo-ui.github.io/distant_tech_talk" target="_blank" rel="noopener noreferrer">Distant Listening: Using Python and Apps Scripts to Text Mine and Tag Oral History Collections</a>
         <span class="description">Workshop on using Python and App Script to create subject tags across complete oral history collections and empower student workers to run, modify and expand these tags during the copyediting process.
-Created for the 2024 U of I <i>Tech Talk</i> series, <i>Fall, 2024</i>.</span>
+Created for the 2024 U of I <i>Tech Talk</i> series. <i>Fall, 2024</i>.</span>
     </li>
     <li>
         <a href="https://aweymo-ui.github.io/five_ways" target="_blank" rel="noopener noreferrer">Presenting Research in Five Ways to Increase Understanding and Uncover Connections</a>
         <span class="description">Workshop for history undergraduates on framing research five different ways using various digital scholarship approaches.
-Created for Alyssa Kreikemeier's HIST 320 course, <i>Fall, 2024</i>.</span>
+Created for Alyssa Kreikemeier's HIST 320 course. <i>Fall, 2024</i>.</span>
     </li>
     <li>
         <a href="https://www.youtube.com/watch?v=pPaxfRajpcU" target="_blank" rel="noopener noreferrer">Analytics Workshop</a>
         <span class="description">Introductory workshop for U of I library faculty about how GA4 is set up across the library site, getting access to analytics, reading and refining the series of Looker Studio templates I created for the many library teams and the limitations and misconceptions of what this data can tell us.
-Co-created with Digital Infrastructure Librarian Evan Williamson, <i>Fall, 2024</i>.</span>
+Co-created with Digital Infrastructure Librarian Evan Williamson. <i>Fall, 2024</i>.</span>
     </li>
     <li>
         <a href="https://aweymo-ui.github.io/geolocation" target="_blank" rel="noopener noreferrer">Digital Geolocation Tools for Archival Research</a>
         <span class="description">Workshop teaching geolocation tools and methodologies to identify archival photographs lacking metadata to enrich resources.
 The presentation covers text analysis, landmark identification and creating aerial time lapse videos.
-Created for the U of I Information Landscape series, <i>Fall, 2024</i>.</span>
+Created for the U of I Information Landscape series. <i>Fall, 2024</i>.</span>
     </li>
     <li>
         <a href="https://aweymo-ui.github.io/humanizing" target="_blank" rel="noopener noreferrer">Humanizing Nature Research History with Static Web Technology</a>
-        <span class="description">Presentation for UCLA Library's <i>Captivity: Assembling Nature’s Histories</i> detailing my experience creating interpretive materials for the Taylor Wilderness Research Station digital collection, <i>Spring, 2024</i>.</span>
+        <span class="description">Presentation for UCLA Library's <i>Captivity: Assembling Nature’s Histories</i> detailing my experience creating interpretive materials for the Taylor Wilderness Research Station digital collection. <i>Spring, 2024</i>.</span>
     </li>
     <li>
         <a href="https://aweymo-ui.github.io/community" target="_blank" rel="noopener noreferrer">Collaborating with Community Archives to Increase Access to Collections</a>
-        <span class="description">Created for the 2024 Northwest Archivist conference, this presentation details my experience collaborating with the Filipino American National Historical Society to create an article on the Alaskero migratory laborers, and explores being mindful of bias when engaging with community heritage spaces that don't look or function like institutional archives, <i>Spring, 2024</i>.</span>
+        <span class="description">Created for the 2024 Northwest Archivist conference, this presentation details my experience collaborating with the Filipino American National Historical Society to create an article on the Alaskero migratory laborers, and explores being mindful of bias when engaging with community heritage spaces that don't look or function like institutional archives. <i>Spring, 2024</i>.</span>
     </li>
     <li>
         <a href="https://aweymo-ui.github.io/ds_hr" target="_blank" rel="noopener noreferrer">Using Digital Scholarship to Conduct and Present Historical Research</a>